RuiBrian/Battleship/README.md

 Example: 1 A
 ```

 Currently, the web server must be restarted after each game (since only two connections are allowed at once).
-To do this simply kill the web server with `Ctrl + C` and start the server again.
+To do this, simply kill the web server with `Ctrl + C` and start the server again.

 ## Tests

 All tests for the Battleship library functions are located in the `/tests` directory.
-To run the test suite:
+Run the test suite with

 ```
 $ dune test